CRIM 108 - Directed Policing

 Students will receive three (3) units of college credit for each semester they successfully complete of the CRIM 108 program (i.e. 2 years = 4 semesters x 3 units each semester = 12 units total).
 If the student completes all twelve (12) units, nine (9) of those units can be used to satisfy elective requirements.

-Community College students transfering to Fresno State in the Fall semester are eligible for enrollment into the program.
+TRANSFER STUDENTS: Community College students transfering to Fresno State in the Fall semester are eligible for enrollment into the program.
 If you are a transfer student transfering to Fresno State this Fall, you should apply for the program immediately.

 Please feel free to visit the CRIM 108 webpage on the Fresno County Sheriff's Office website for further information and photographs.

-For further information about the program, or to ask questions specific to your situation, please contact the course instructor.
+For further information about the program, or to ask questions specific to your situation, please email the course instructor.
 I am always here to help answer any questions you have.

 Ryan Hushaw, Adjunct Professor